 School staff and community members may contribute to their school’s review process in a variety of ways.
 They may assist with the pre-review self-evaluation (PRSE) by contributing to focus groups which provide the Panel with valuable information about the school’s practice and performance from a community perspective.

 Key tasks allocated to, or shared with, school staff and school community members are listed in this section.
-For more detail about how these tasks relate to the wider school review, and the roles and responsibilities of all participants in the review, refer to section 4 of these guidelines and to other tools and resources listed throughout.
+For more detail about how these tasks relate to the wider school review, and the roles and responsibilities of all participants in the review, refer to of these guidelines and to other tools and resources listed throughout.

 School review participants